After School Program

 Math Club has been extended to students in grades 4-8 and meets before school starting mid-September until mid- April .
 Students will increase their knowledge and understanding of algebra concepts in preparation for various Chicago-area Math competitions and Academic Bowls, including the Fenwick High School's Junior High Math Contest and the American Mathematics Competition

 Math Club starts Thursday, September 20, 2018 ( 7:30-8:15 am) held in Mr. Gusaas's classroom #147

 Advisor - Mr. David Gusaas, Middle School Math Teacher

-Math Coaches - Margot DiMuzio, Assistant Athletic Director & Student Life Coordinator; Maria Regala, Teaching Assistant (A2a)
+Math Coaches - Margot DiMuzio, Assistant Athletic Director & Student Life Coordinator; Marie Regala, Teaching Assistant (A2a)

-If you would like to join, please attend the first meeting You do not have to re-register (online) at the beginning of each class session.
+If you would like to join, please attend the first meeting on Thursday, September 20

 The class book to used is The Princeton Review: Cracking the SSAT & the ISEE.
 The cost of the book will be included in the registration fee.
 This class is specifically designed for 8th grade students who are preparing to take high school entrance exams.
 Students are expected to attend class both daysl